They are Virginia's roller coasters at Kings Dominion and Busch Gardens

-Verbolten, Busch Gardens’ new multi-launch, indoor/outdoor roller coaster will send guests on a fun and mystifying family adventure through the Black Forest beginning on May 18.
-Situated in the park’s Oktoberfest village, a German tourist center serves as the ride entrance and as the launching point for an autobahn touring experience that will keep the whole family on the edge of their seats.
+Busch Gardens' newest thrill coaster, Verbolten®, sends guests on a fun and mystifying family adventure through the mythical Black Forest.
+Situated in the park’s Oktoberfest village, this indoor-outdoor roller coaster features two magnetic launch elements, North America’s only horizontal drop and a breathtaking view of the Rhine River.
+A German tourist center serves as the launching point for an autobahn touring experience that will keep the whole family on the edge of their seats.

-Alpengeist takes skiers for the snowblast of their lives when an innocent ski lift goes berserk, flipping and spinning on a breathtaking avalanche of adventure!
-Pulling 3.7 G's during the cobra roll, moving so fast at speeds up to 67 mph, your dangling feet get as cold as they would in the Alps!
-It's the world's tallest, fastest, most twisted inverted steel roller coaster!
+Alpengeist® takes skiers for the snow blast of their lives when an innocent ski lift goes berserk, flipping and spinning on a breathtaking avalanche of adventure.
+Alpengeist moves so fast that your dangling feet get as cold as they would in the Alps.
+It's the world's tallest, fastest, most twisted inverted steel roller coaster.

 Kings Dominion's newest coaster is the Intimidator 305 - a stupendous Giga-coaster named after NASCAR racing legend Dale Earnhardt and the coaster's 305' hill.